Thunderball (film): Filming

 The climactic underwater battle was shot at Clifton Pier and was choreographed by Hollywood expert Ricou Browning, who had worked on Creature from the Black Lagoon in 1954 and other films.
 He was responsible for the staging of the cave sequence and the battle scenes beneath Disco Volante and called in his specialist team of divers who posed as those engaged in the onslaught.
 Voit provided much of the underwater gear, including the Aqua-Lungs, in exchange for product placement and film tie-in merchandise.
 The ability to breathe underwater for extended periods of time was a new product that had previously been used by underwater explorer Jacques Cousteau and using it in a movie was a new approach.
 Lamar Boren, an underwater photographer, was hired to shoot all of the sequences.
-Filming ceased in May 1965, and the final scene shot was the physical fight on the bridge of Disco Volante.
+Filming in the Bahamas ceased in late May 1965, and the final scene shot was the physical fight on the bridge of Disco Volante.
+Filming of the movie ended on 9 July 1965, at Pinewood Studios.

 While in Nassau, during the final shooting days, special-effects supervisor John Stears was supplied experimental rocket fuel to use in exploding Largo's yacht.
 Ignoring the true power of the volatile liquid, Stears doused the entire yacht with it, took cover, and then detonated the boat.
-The resultant massive explosion shattered windows along Bay Street in Nassau roughly 30 miles away.
+Stears said the resultant massive explosion shattered windows along Bay Street in Nassau roughly 30 miles away.
 Stears went on to win an Academy Award for his work on Thunderball.

 As the filming neared its conclusion, Connery had become increasingly agitated with press intrusion and was distracted with difficulties in his marriage of 32 months to actress Diane Cilento.
 Connery refused to speak to journalists and photographers who followed him in Nassau, stating his frustration with the harassment that came with the role: "I find that fame tends to turn one from an actor and a human being into a piece of merchandise, a public institution.
 Well, I don't intend to undergo that metamorphosis."
 In the end, he gave only a single interview, to Playboy, as filming was wrapped up, and even turned down a substantial fee to appear in a promotional TV special made by Wolper Productions for NBC, The Incredible World of James Bond.
 According to editor Peter R. Hunt, Thunderballs release was delayed for three months, from September until December 1965, after he met David Picker of United Artists, and convinced him it would be impossible to edit the film to a high enough standard without the extra time.